Tag Archive for 'film'

 George Harrison: Living in the Material World – 2011

 Let me close with Scorsese’s Age of Innocence.
 That one took me a while to classify in relation to his other films.
 It’s not quite a vicious struggle for survival.
-Nor is a romance or a story of a spiritual awakening.
+Nor is it a romance or a story of a spiritual awakening.
 It’s more like a story of a spiritual journey that almost was, but one that didn’t quite work out.

 The film makes us believe that Daniel Day-Lewis’s Newland Archer would be happy sharing his life with a certain woman, but society does not agree.
 This discourages him, and so he keeps the lady at a distance, but he does not give up entirely on the prospect.